khrynczenko/blog/content/posts/post-2020-12-10-open-closed-principle.md

 ## The open/closed principle

-The open/close principle, although very simple, can be confusing because of the name that makes it somewhat confusing.
-At one point it indicates restrictions, on the other some freedom.
+The open/close principle, although very simple, can be confusing because the name itself on the one hand indicates restrictions, on the other some freedom.
 There are two common definitions when it comes to this principle.
 One is called the Meyer definition and it states that: